-- b.
-Mary killed John in his vault.

-[kill, locational, intentional, -by-phrase]

 - b'.
-Mary killed John in his vault, by attaching a booby trap to the vault door.[kill, locational, intentional, +by-phrase]
+Mary killed John in his vault, by attaching a booby trap to the vault door. [kill, locational, intentional, +by-phrase] - c.

-- c.
 Bill melted John's ice very gradually.

-[melt, manner, unintentional, -by-phrase]
+[melt, manner, unintentional, -by-phrase] - c'.

-- c'.
 Bill melted John's ice very gradually, by programming the freezer to raise its temperature.